Maximiliane-K/pp1-the--ramen-hub/README.md

 - A sticky header would be a great addition if the registry of the Ramen shops grow to help users navigate the site more easily.
 - With a growing hub a pagination bar would be a nice feature to implement.

+## **Bugs and Challenges**

+1. The biggest challenge was making the nav-bar and the info-circles on the landing page responsive.

+-	In the beginning the name of the favorites page was *The Ramen Hubs Favorites* and the contact page was named *Connect with us*.
+Unfortunately, the long text didn’t display nicely on small screens.
+They took up too much space, so the font needed to be extremly small which made it difficult to read the nav-bar.
+This is bad UX so I decided to shorten the length of the list items to make it visually more appealing.

+-	Making the two circles responsive was quite a challenge since I first went the route of positioning them using left, right and top properties.
+I changed my approach and then used the Flexbox instead.
+This made the task way easier nevertheless getting the two circles responsive on the smallest screen size (320px) needed a lot of attention to detail.
+I decided to let them transition from circles, to one text-box separated by a red border and the last transition into two slim boxes.

+2. Another challenge was getting the background images positioned.

+-	I started with giving the images fixed width and height attributes to fill out the space.
+When coming to the point of making them responsive this didn’t work, and the images were either not visible or cropped.
+I then changed my approach and used the property of width: 100% and padding-bottom.

 ## **Technologies Used**